planttheidea/react-local-redux/README.md

 ## connectLocal

-`connectLocal(reducer: function, actionCreators: Object[, options: Object]) => (ComponentToWrap: ReactComponent): ReactComponent`
+`connectLocal(reducer: function[, actionCreators: Object[, options: Object]]) => (ComponentToWrap: ReactComponent): ReactComponent`

 Decorator that accepts a `reducer` function and a map of functions as `actionCreators`, returning a function that accepts a `ReactComponent` and returns a higher-order `ReactComponent`.
 Internally the `reducer` will be used as local state, with each of the `actionCreators` being used to update that state.
 Both the local state and the wrapped `actionCreators` will be passed to the `ComponentToWrap` as props, very much align the lines of `connect` in the `react-redux` package.
+If no `actionCreators` are passed, the `dispatch` method itself will be passed as a prop to the `ComponentToWrap`.

 #### options